Frequently Asked Questions (FAQs)

 - Measuring U.S. industrial competitiveness: The Import/Export Price Indexes can be used

 as inputs when measuring U.S industrial competitiveness.
-These measures include terms of trade
+These measures include the terms of trade

 - Analyzing the effects of exchange rates: The Import/Export Price Indexes can be used to